 Rooibos tea’s renown in the west would be further boosted during the Second World War, when importing tea from Asian countries was nearly impossible due to the on-going struggle with Imperialist Japan.
 It was during this time that rooibos tea became an excellent alternative and soon found itself being shipped across the globe.

-Since its uncertain beginnings, Rooibos tea has triumphed through thick and thin to become an extremely popular beverage in the health and fitness communities.
+Since its uncertain beginnings, Rooibos Loose Tea has triumphed through thick and thin to become an extremely popular beverage in the health and fitness communities.
 With its contents including a richness in many minerals such as iron, calcium, potassium, copper, manganese, zinc, magnesium and alpha hydroxy acid, it’s no surprise that its frequent consumption can be credited to combating a number of ailments.
 Improved bone and skin health, as well as reduced blood pressure and a higher resistance to allergies are just some of the many qualities attributed to rooibos tea.

 To start your journey with this extraordinary brew, why not try our Orange and Eucalyptus Rooibos Tea?
 The combination of Australian eucalyptus leaves and zesty oranges is very unique and tasty.
 This eye-catching tea also has a powerful menthol aroma with the fresh taste of eucalyptus and fruity notes of peach and orange.
 If that isn’t adventurous enough for you, then why not go all out with our very own Honeybush Chocolate Cake tea?
 This very unusual creation brings together the great flavours of Honeybush Tea and Chocolate with rosebuds added to round things off.